A configuration space for equivariant connective K-homology: Preliminaries

 We introduce $G$-homology theories and equivariant homology theories.
-First we follow \cite{bredon}. \begin{defin} A reduced $G$-homology theory $\mathscr{H}_*^G$ with values in $R$-modules is a collection of covariant functors $H_n^G$ from the category of based $G$-CW-pairs to the category of $R$-modules, indexed by $n\in \Z$, together with natural transformations
+We are following \cite{lu2002}. \begin{defin} A \textit{$G$-homology theory} $\mathscr{H}_*^G$ with values in $R$-modules is a collection of covariant functors $\mathscr{H}_n^G$ from the category of $G$-CW-pairs to the category of $R$-modules, indexed by $n\in \Z$, together with natural transformations called the boundary map (here $\H_n^G(A)$ is a shorthand for $\H_n^G(A,\emptyset)$)